monday.listen

 // => { type: "change_column_value", itemId: 12342, value: {...} }

-You can also retrieve the entire search query string in your app.
-With this approach, you can retrieve the search query the user has entered in their board.
+You can retrieve the current board filter definition in your app.
+With this approach, you can retrieve the filter configuration the user has applied to the board.

 Filter your app's data based on the board filter